theblackwidower/MidnightStarshineBot/README.md

 $ pip install -r requirements.txt
 ```

+And, for the bot's audio features, you'll also need to install FFmpeg.

 Finally, you'll need to install PostgreSQL 9.6+, and set up a PostgreSQL database.
 Name it `midnight` and initialize it with the schema in `Midnight.sql`.

 Enter the login information in the `.env` file.